This page was updated with new data and statistics in May 2023.

 Population Connection firmly believes that family planning programs must be voluntary and dedicated to affirming human rights.
 Coercive measures, which include draconian incentives and repercussions—and, at the more extreme end, forced abortions and sterilizations—are unethical, immoral, and unequivocally unacceptable.
 Family planning programs must give people the freedom to choose whether, when, and with whom to have children, completely on their own terms.

 Family planning programs should be developed and scaled up with respect for the fact that, quite often, people prefer to have fewer children, but simply lack the means to do so.
 Coercion is neither acceptable nor advantageous—giving women and couples the freedom to choose their own reproductive destinies is the best policy.

 Proudly, yes.
 We believe the decision to carry a pregnancy to term is best left to each individual, with input from their partner and medical professional, if desired.

 Safe, legal abortion should be available to anyone who seeks it.
 Of the estimated 73 million abortions that occur each year, over 25 million are unsafe—unsanitary, self-induced, or performed by poorly trained providers.
-These unsafe abortions—nearly all of which take place in the developing world—result in the deaths of up to 31,000 women each year.
+These unsafe abortions—nearly all of which take place in the developing world—result in the deaths of 23,000 women each year.
 Those women who survive often experience long-term health problems, ranging from chronic pelvic pain to infertility.